GPUOpen

 GPUOpen is a middleware software suite originally developed by AMD's Radeon Technologies Group that offers advanced visual effects for computer games.
 It was released in 2016.
 GPUOpen serves as an alternative to, and a direct competitor of Nvidia GameWorks.
 GPUOpen is similar to GameWorks in that it encompasses several different graphics technologies as its main components that were previously independent and separate from one another.
-However, GPUOpen is entirely open source software, unlike GameWorks which is proprietary and closed.
+However, GPUOpen is partially open source software, unlike GameWorks which is proprietary and closed.

 History

 GPUOpen was announced on December 15, 2015, and released on January 26, 2016.

 Rationale

-Nicolas Thibieroz, AMD's Senior Manager of Worldwide Gaming Engineering, argues that "it can be difficult for developers to leverage their R&D investment on both consoles and PC because of the disparity between the two platforms" and that "proprietary libraries or tools chains with "black box" APIs prevent developers from accessing the code for maintenance, porting or optimizations purposes".
+Nicolas Thibieroz, AMD's Senior Manager of Worldwide Gaming Engineering, argues that "it can be difficult for developers to leverage their R&D investment on both consoles and PC because of the disparity between the two platforms" and that "proprietary libraries or tools chains with 'black box' APIs prevent developers from accessing the code for maintenance, porting or optimizations purposes".
 He says that upcoming architectures, such as AMD's RX 400 series "include many features not exposed today in PC graphics APIs".

 AMD designed GPUOpen to be a competing open-source middleware stack released under the MIT License.
-The libraries are intended to increase software portability between video game consoles, PCs and also High-performance computing.
+The libraries are intended to increase software portability between video game consoles, PCs and also high-performance computing.